ericadohring/chocolates_for_bobby/README.md

 ### Future Work

 Readability
-* Consider looking to see if Python has a testing library like rspec with describe, etc blocks instead of long names
+* Consider looking to see if Python has a testing library like rspec with describe, etc blocks instead of long names.
-* Give pycodestyle linting instructions for all files not just 1 at a time
+* Give pycodestyle linting instructions for all files (not just 1 at a time).
-* Add the linting and testing to a pre-commit hook
+* Add the linting and testing to a pre-commit hook.
-* Consider dockerizing the setup
+* Consider dockerizing the setup.
 * Figure out why autopep8 isn't fixing line length lints - would like the two to agree.
-* My tabs and spaces may be mixed - not sure if autopep8 covers that
+* My tabs and spaces may be mixed - not sure if autopep8 covers that.
-* Change order.get_string_output to __str__ (I believe this would be more canonical)
+* Change order.get_string_output to __str__ (This would be more canonical).

 Refactorability
 * Consider adding typing to make refactoring easier